rberenguel/salta/README.md

 When invoking the extension (keyboard shortcut, internal Chrome extension messaging, or pressing the extension button) a new tab with images of all your tabs will open.

 - Clicking any of the images takes you to that tab.
+  - `Cmd+click` (`Meta+click`, technically) to go to that tab without closing the `Salta` page.
 - Pressing `Ctrl` or `Tab` will enable/disable zoom-on-hover on the screenshots.
 - Typing anything in the page will filter pages containing that text in the title or URL.
+  - Filtering preserves pagination until only one page is filled.
   - Matching tabs are highlighted (highlighted border, hypersaturated).
   - If zoom-on-hover is enabled, only highlighted tabs will get it.
   - If only one tab matches, pressing enter opens it.
   - Press `Escape` to cancel, or delete to remove text.
+- You can close tabs by pressing the red cross on the upper-right.
+This will cause a redraw.

 ## Demo video (a couple minor versions old)